 A staple side dish in south Louisiana homes, Cajun smothered potatoes is beloved for its humble ingredients, simplistic preparation, and sky-high comfort food level.
 Once you get the hang of preparing this basic recipe, you'll be able to add whatever meats and veggies you have on hand to it, making it a one-pot meal ace-in-the-hole you'll be glad to have on a busy weeknight.

 Are you a potato head?
 I mean, a lover of all things potatoes?
 I most definitely am, and lucky for me (thank you Lord), so is Mark.
-We eat potatoes like three times a week all year around.
+We eat potatoes like three times a week, all year round.
 The only thing we usually change up is the type of potato.
 Yep.
 We almost always have sweet potatoes and russet potatoes or Yukon Golds on hand.
-We also enjoy the more fancy French fingerlings, Austrian crescent, and LaRette’s when they show up at our local produce market from time to time.
+We also enjoy the more fancy French fingerlings, Austrian crescent, and LaRette's when they show up at our local produce market from time to time.

 But, There's No Potatoes Like Cajun Smothered Potatoes

 We love our potatoes around here, and if we had to eat them only one way for the rest of our lives, we would probably choose Cajun smothered potatoes.
 Why, you ask?
 Because something almost out-of-this-world happens to plain ole potatoes, the Cajun 'trinity,' and just a few spices tossed together and cooked down in a cast iron skillet for roughly 45 minutes to 1 hour.